ybezsonov/kro/website/docs/docs/concepts/15-instances.md

 ## Common Status Fields

-KRO automatically injects two common fields into the status of all instances:
+kro automatically injects two common fields into the status of all instances:
 **Conditions** and **State**.
 These fields provide crucial information about the current status of the instance and its associated resources.

 ### 1. Conditions

-Conditions are a standard Kubernetes concept that KRO leverages to provide detailed status information.
+Conditions are a standard Kubernetes concept that kro leverages to provide detailed status information.
 Each condition represents a specific aspect of the instance's state.
 Common conditions include: